 For this commission from the city, 6 artists worked in the tunnel next to the stadium, Boulevard des Jardiniers, under the A8 motorway bridge : Otom, Ernesto Novo, Chika, César, Kotek, Dzio.
 The Allianz group helped finance these works of art.
 One side of the tunnel is dedicated to OGC Nice, the other will keep a trace of the Tour de France's passage !

 Other photos can be found on the Nice club's website : https://www.ogcnice.com/fr/actualite/40420/le-gym-et-le-tour-de-france-en-peinture

-From April 4th to June 1st 2021, discover the work of the artist Catherine Caroff during a stroll at the Nice Flea Market, at the Quai Lunel in the Port district (respecting the barrier gestures and wearing a mask is compulsory).
+From 21 June to 21 July 2021, discover the work of the artist Lisa Rousselot during a stroll at the Nice Flea Market, at the Quai Lunel in the Port district.

 You will have understood.
 In Nice, art is in the museums but not only!
 Art invites itself to the eyes of the passers-by, art is democratized.
 Street art has found its letters of nobility and illuminates the daily life of the inhabitants and walkers.
 As you walk along, you may see other works than those presented in this article.
 I am thinking in particular of the "Angel Wings" painted on the wall of a "Fit & Eat" establishment in Barralis Street.
 Take a selfie with the angel wings on your back...

 I'll let you find these creative and original nuggets as you wander around the beautiful city of Nice, which I love.
 I hope you will also enjoy discovering or rediscovering Nice from a "street art" angle.